colaone1/ApartmentFlow-Fullstack-V0.2/GRADE_ASSESSMENT.md

 - **Documentation:** Comprehensive README and API docs
 - **Testing Strategy:** Unit, integration, and end-to-end testing

+### Commute Calculation Issue and Solution

+- **Issue:** ORS was unreliable for local/short routes; Google/Mapbox required a card for API access.
+- **Solution:** Switched to HERE Routing API for backend commute calculations, which is reliable and does not require a card for the free tier.

 ---

 ## **📈 Areas for Final Polish**